HOW TO BE NOWPlease first read the summary in

-When something happens which stimulates us, focusing is easy and natural, and in that moment it is intensely now.
-But this experience will usually bind us to a future remembering the event, and wanting it again.
-It usually binds us to both a past and a future.
+Focusing on a beautific image, a new lover, anything awesome, is easy and natural.
+At those moments we feel intensely here and now.
+But this experience will normally bind us to a future remembering the event, and wanting it again; binding us to both a past and a future.

-Focusing is fundamentally not entirely now, it's built that way, it's going somewhere which is not here, or doing something which hasn't happened yet.
+We habitually focus on where we're going or what we want.
+Focusing is essentially not entirely here and now, it's built that way, it's going somewhere which is not here, doing something which hasn't happened yet.

 Focusing is very clever.
 We can focus on and even do something, and think about something else all at the same time.
 In fact most of the time when our senses are focusing on something, we are thinking about something else.
 Focusing is almost always about coordination and the challenge is to concentrate.